jdillard/personal-site/source/_trips/2016-09-25-trip-report-devils-dome-loop.md

 hunters during the high hunt season as there is the perfect backdrop behind it.

-One hunter noted that he had been coming out to that shelter for over a decade and had put an effort into upkeeping it every trip, but noticed fewer and fewer others were helping out in that regard.
+One hunter noted that he had been coming out to that shelter for over a decade and had put an effort into upkeep every trip, but noticed fewer and fewer others were helping out in that regard.

 {: {{site.data.css.info-box}} }